recolic/microsoft-intune-archlinux/README.md

 Check if systemctl shows any java exception.
 It could be device broker service issue.

-Try the `How to delete existing enrollment data and enroll from fresh` guide below.
+Try the `How to clear device-broker data?` guide below.

 - intune-portal white screen on Manjaro: libEGL warning: egl: failed to create dri2 screen